 The “Big Metal Masses” is a singular Track Condition function which is managed by the mean of packet number 67.

-This function is active ( integrity check alarm ignore ) when the Max Front Antenna position overpasses the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°67).
+This function is active ( integrity check alarm ignore ) when the Max Safe Antenna position overpasses the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°67).

-This function is de-active ( alarm not ignore ) when the Min Front Antenna overpasses the declared position where “Track Condition” resumes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°67).
+This function is de-active ( alarm not ignore ) when the Min Safe Antenna overpasses the declared position where “Track Condition” resumes ( i.e. D_TRACKCOND + L_TRACKCOND of packet n°67).

 The initial state is function resume or alarm not ignore.